Pigweed, Knotgrass or wireweed

 • Knotweed competes for moisture and nutrients.
 This is a big problem when you are trying to establish turf.

-• It is phytotoxic.
+• It is allelopathic to Couchgrass.

 Wireweed Identification.

-Flowers develop in small clusters and are pink to white with 5 petals.
+The flowers develop in small clusters and are pink to white with 5 petals.
 The stems are prostrate, have multiple branches and have a wiry appearance.

 Habitat: Knotgrass is a weed of disturbed and trampled soils.
 It thrives in heavy soils in full sun, and flourishes in poor soils with little plant competition.